endoflife-date/endoflife.date/CONTRIBUTING.md

 Time-turners are no longer released, and the last known stable release was in HP.5 release.
 ```

 File a Pull Request with this file created, and Netlify will provide a preview URL for the same.
-Once merged, it goes live on the website.
+Once the pull request is merged, the changes are automatically deployed on the website.

 You can visit <https://github.com/endoflife-date/endoflife.date/new/master/tools> to directly create your file.

+## Hacking

+If you'd like to work on the site internals, see [HACKING.md](https://github.com/endoflife-date/endoflife.date/blob/master/HACKING.md).

 ## Code of Conduct